fariha23/recommendation_system_creditcard/README.md

 Notebooks:

-Along with EDA.ipyb and pre-work for goal #2 notebooks(Recommendation_System_Location_Based_Pre_Work.ipynb) following notebooks capture the code for two goals.
+Along with EDA.ipyb and pre-work for goal #2 notebooks (Recommendation_System_Location_Based_Pre_Work.ipynb) following notebooks capture the code for two goals.
 ----A notebook titled "Recommendation_System_v1.ipynb" captures code for goal #1.
 ----A notebook titled "Recommendation_System_Location_Based_HDBSCAN.ipynb" captures code for goal #2.
 (Note: A notebook titled "Recommendation_System_Location_Based_Kmeans.ipynb" captures code for goal #2 however it is only for learning purpose)

---Documentation:
+Notebooks -- > Documentation:
+Documentation on the code can be found under the notebooks folder and they are titled as "Documentation_Recommendation_System_v1" and "Documentation_Recommendation_System_Location_Based

+Reports:
-----Documentation on the project (project presentation, milestone reports etc) are provided in folder 'reports'.
+Documentation on the project (project presentation, milestone reports etc.) are provided in reports folder.
 This folder also contains figures used to create the reports.

-----Documentation on the code can be found under notebooks folder titled "Documentation_Recommendation_System_v1" and "Documentation_Recommendation_System_Location_Based"